monitoringartist/dockbix-agent-xxl/README.md

 # Migration

-There is no special action required to migrate from the Docker image [`monitoringartist/zabbix-agent-xxl-limited`](https://hub.docker.com/r/monitoringartist/zabbix-agent-xxl-limited/).
+There is no special action required to migrate from older Docker image [`monitoringartist/zabbix-agent-xxl-limited`](https://hub.docker.com/r/monitoringartist/zabbix-agent-xxl-limited/).
 Just change Docker image name.
 Environment variables are still the same.

-# Public Dockbix Agent XXL
+# Public test Dockbix Agent XXL

-Public Dockbix agent XXL is available on the address `play.monitoringart.com:10050`.
+Public test Dockbix agent XXL is available on the address `play.monitoringart.com:10050`*.
 It's available for anyone as a public part of monitoringartist playground.
-Just create new host in your Zabbix server with this configuration:
+Just create new host in your Zabbix server with this configuration and you will see what Dockbix can provide:

 ![Public Dockbix Agent XXL](doc/dockbix-public-agent.png)

 ![Public Dockbix Agent XXL](doc/dockbix-public-agent1.png)

+Note: There is no guarantee of availability of public test Dockbix Agent container.

 # How it works